hankaEsha/kavarna-ghc/README.md

-# A basic template to develop a website based on Bootstrap 5
+# A responsive website based on Bootstrap 5

 Includes: